tmathis720/Hydra/src/geometry/docs/about_geometry.md

       [0.0, 0.0, 0.0], [1.0, 0.0, 0.0], [1.0, 1.0, 0.0], [0.0, 1.0, 0.0],
   ];
   let volume = geometry.compute_hexahedron_volume(&degenerate_hexahedron_vertices);
-  assert_eq!(volume, 0.0);  // Degenerate hexahedron should have zero volume
+  assert_eq!(volume, 0.0);
   ```

-#### Test Coverage
+### Test Coverage

-The module includes comprehensive unit tests for both centroid and volume calculations.
-Each geometric shape has multiple test cases, covering both regular and degenerate scenarios.
-These tests ensure that the module behaves correctly across a wide range of input cases and helps prevent errors when adding new features or modifications.
+The module includes rigorous unit testing for all core functions:

-- **Regular Case Tests**: Tests for normal shapes, such as cubes and prisms, to verify the correctness of centroid and volume calculations.
+- **Regular Shape Tests**: Verifies centroid, volume, and normal calculations for standard shapes like cubes and prisms.
-- **Degenerate Case Tests**: Tests for degenerate shapes, such as a collapsed hexahedron or prism, ensuring that the computed volume is zero and that centroids are handled appropriately.
+- **Degenerate Shape Tests**: Ensures that the module returns zero volumes for degenerate shapes, handles edge cases in centroid calculations, and tests normals for collapsed faces.

+These tests are integral for ensuring numerical stability across a wide range of shapes and configurations.

-#### Summary
+### Summary

-The `src/geometry/` module in Hydra provides core geometric utilities for mesh-based simulations.
-It offers highly efficient and mathematically robust methods for calculating centroids and volumes for common 3D cells like hexahedrons, prisms, and tetrahedrons.
-The ability to handle degenerate cases ensures the reliability and stability of numerical simulations, while the use of tetrahedral decomposition enables complex shape handling.
-Overall, this module serves as a fundamental building block in Hydra’s mesh handling and simulation processes.
+The `src/geometry/` module in Hydra provides fundamental tools for calculating geometric properties within FVM-based simulations.
+Its capabilities in handling centroids, volumes, and normals for a variety of 3D shapes ensure it can meet the needs of complex geophysical simulations.
+The module’s flexibility and robust handling of degenerate cases make it a reliable foundation for advancing Hydra's mesh handling and simulation processes.